Fractal Noise

 These useful controls are unfortunately hidden from the user in the normal 3dsmax "Noise Map".
 They still exist internally, set to a default value, but the user can't change them, which is a real shame, since they're necessary to achieve all sorts of looks.

-Here's another application called Darktree, it gives you control over these two extra parameters.
+Here's another application called Darktree, it gives you control over both of the extra parameters.
 Lets start with "Lacunarity".

 For example, the higher the "Lacunarity" value, the "Fractal Iterations" are much smaller in size than normal.